About the Chinese New Year

 After a preparation period, the culmination moment is at the end of festivities, when in Milan, like in China, spectators have the chance to attend a Golden Dragon Parade, the Chinese lion dance and a final masked parade.
 The parade usually hapens on Sunday and the starting point is from the end of Via Paolo Sarpi (Piazza Gramsci) at 2 pm and celebrations usually last until 8 pm.

 In the Chinese culture, the fifteenth day of the New Year is celebrated with the Lantern Festival, which marks the traditional end of the Spring Festival.
-It is still unknown whether in 2020 there will be a Lantern Festival in Milan, with the release of sky lanterns at the end of the day – in the past, it was sometimes organized by locals living in the district of Milan Chinatown.
+The traditional Lantern Festival is held on 8 February, with the release of sky lanterns at the end of the day – in the past, it was sometimes organized by locals living in the district of Milan Chinatown.

 新年快乐 / 新年快樂!
 (Happy New year!)